vanderbilt-redcap/duo-tester/README.md

 ## Usage

-Download the latest release, unzip the content, and copy it in the REDCap plugins folder.
+Download the latest release, unzip the content, and copy it in the REDCap plugins folder, then visit the plugin page.
 ![example](https://raw.githubusercontent.com/vanderbilt-redcap/duo-tester/main/assets/example_1.png)

 ### Expected steps in DUO 2FA: